Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 ## User activity

-Get a user summary and their most recent 1000 events, plus all events from their most recent session.
+Get a user summary and their most (or least) recent events.
 Exceeding the request limits results in 429 errors.

 `GET https://amplitude.com/api/2/useractivity`